hazelcast/hazelcast-jet/site/docs/how-tos/observables.md

 ---
 title: Receive Results on the Client
+description: How to monitor Jet job results on the client side.
 ---

 Usually Jet jobs make use of distributed data Sinks to output results,